101 Unhealthiest Habits on the Planet

 The calories in sugar-sweetened beverages like soda and juices can add up before you know it — research has found the average American drinks more than 150 calories in sugar-sweetened beverages on any given day.
 The bad news: A March 2019 study published in the journal Circulation found that people who drank the most sugary drinks had the highest risk of death.
 Those empty calories can raise your risk of heart disease, obesity and diabetes.

-The Remedy Rx: Skip sugary sodas and fruit juices.
+The Rx: Skip sugary sodas and fruit juices.
 Hydrate with plain water, seltzers without artificial sweeteners, unsweetened tea or homemade spa water infused with slices of fruits or vegetables.

 You're Using The Hand Dryer in a Public Restroom